OWASP/Top10/2021/docs/A07_2021-Identification_and_Authentication_Failures.md

 credentials are valid.

 **Scenario #2:** Most authentication attacks occur due to the continued use of passwords as a sole factor.
-Once considered, best practices, password rotation, and complexity requirements encourage users to use and reuse weak passwords.
+Once considered best practices, password rotation and complexity requirements encourage users to use and reuse weak passwords.
 Organizations are recommended to stop these practices per NIST 800-63 and use multi-factor authentication.